henkelmax/modrepo/docs/minecraft/voicechat/wiki/troubleshooting.md

 The most likely cause of this is that you didn't open your port correctly.

-If you are running your server behind a proxy like BungeeCord or Velocity make sure you followed [these instructions](proxy_setup).
+If you are running your server behind a proxy like BungeeCord or Velocity, make sure you followed [these instructions](proxy_setup).

 Some servers have a DDoS protection that prevents the voice chat from working.
 If this is the case, please ask your hoster to either disable it or to create an exception for the voice chat.